 They don’t necessarily covet Elpida’s debt, workforce or even most of its business.
 They just want the part of its business that makes chips for Apple Inc.’s mobile devices --and, even more, they want to make sure their competitors don’t get that.

 SK Hynix Inc. (000660), the world’s second-largest memory-chip maker, said March 30 it’s bidding for Tokyo-based Elpida.
 Private-equity firm TPG Capital also plans a bid, a person familiar with the matter said on April 6.
 Toshiba Corp.
-(6502) may join Hynix, and Micron Technology Inc. (MU) may also try to buy the company’s assets, Japanese media including the Nikkei newspaper have reported.
+(6502) may join Hynix, and Micron Technology Inc. (MU:US) may also try to buy the company’s assets, Japanese media including the Nikkei newspaper have reported.

 Whoever gets the prize will be in a better position to compete with Samsung Electronics Co.
 (005930), the world’s largest memory-chip maker, and make life even tougher for all smaller rivals.